MarbelysGomez/s105_Java_Utils/S105_N2exercise1/README_s105n2ex1.txt

-What you need.
+Prerequisites:
-You need to hava a Java JDK installed on your computer to run this program.
+Ensure that the Java Development Kit (JDK) is properly installed and configured on your computer to execute this program.

-How to Run the program.
+Running the Program:

-1. Open the command prompt or terminal.
+1. Open a command prompt or terminal on your computer.

-2. Use the cd command to go to the project's folder: cd D:\IdeaProjects\s1_Java_Language
+2. Use the cd command to navigate to the directory where you stored the cloned repository (s105_Java_Utils).

+3. Compilation:
-3. Compile the Java files using the javac command.
-(Make sure to include the package name when specifying the file paths).
+Compile the Java files using the javac command.
+Ensure to include the package name when specifying file paths:

-Type this command and press Enter: javac src\main\java\s105_Java_Utils\S105_N2exercise1\*.java
+javac s105_Java_Utils\S105_N2exercise1\DirectoryTxt_Parameterizing.java s105_Java_Utils\S105_N2exercise1\Main.java

+4. Running the Program:
-4. Once the compilation is successful, you can run the program using the java command.(Make sure to include the package name when specifying the file paths).
+After successful compilation, execute the program using the java command.
+Be sure to include the package name when specifying file paths:

-Type this command and press Enter: java -cp src\main\java s105_Java_Utils.S105_N2exercise1.Main
+java -cp . s105_Java_Utils.S105_N2exercise1.Main

-This command runs the Main class from the s105_Java_Utils.S105_N1exercise2 package.
+These steps will compile and execute the Java program within the s105_Java_Utils directory.
+Adjust the paths accordingly based on your specific environment.